suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 .. note:: To use the script make sure you change its permissions so its executable (e.g. ``chmod +x runsim``)

-Whatever method you use, you should a 2D representation of the cells and connections in the network, a raster plot (spikes as cell vs time) and the voltage trace of a single cell:
+Whatever method you use, you should get a 2D representation of the cells and connections in the network, a raster plot (spikes as cell vs time) and the voltage trace of a single cell:

 .. image:: figs/tut1.png
 	:width: 100%